India says Myanmar must take back Rohingya Muslims

-India's foreign minister said Sunday that Myanmar must take back Rohingya Muslims to resolve one of Asia's largest refugee crises in decades.
+India's foreign minister told Bangladesh's government that Myanmar must take back Rohingya Muslims to resolve one of Asia's largest refugee crises in decades, the government said.

-Bangladesh's government said that Indian Foreign Minister Sushma Swaraj conveyed this message during a meeting with Bangladeshi Prime Minister Sheikh Hasina, who ordered border guards and her administration to accommodate hundreds of thousands of Rohingya Muslims to allow them to cross the border and shelter in makeshift camps in the coastal district of Cox's Bazar.
+Indian Foreign Minister Sushma Swaraj conveyed her message Sunday during a meeting with Bangladeshi Prime Minister Sheikh Hasina, who ordered border guards and her administration to allow the Rohingya to cross the border and shelter in makeshift camps in the coastal district of Cox's Bazar.

-Nearly 600,000 Rohingya Muslims have fled Myanmar's Rakhine state and arrived in Bangladesh since Aug.
-25 to avoid persecution that the United Nations has called ethnic cleansing.
+Nearly 600,000 Rohingya Muslims have fled Myanmar's Rakhine state since Aug.
+25 to escape persecution that the United Nations has called ethnic cleansing.

 The United News of Bangladesh agency reported that Swaraj said, "Myanmar must take back their nationals ... this is a big burden for Bangladesh.
 How long will Bangladesh bear it?
 There should be a permanent solution to this crisis."

-Earlier Sunday, the Indian foreign minister in a meeting with her Bangladeshi counterpart A.H.Mahmood Ali said her country is worried about the violence.
+She met earlier with her Bangladeshi counterpart A.H.Mahmood Ali and said India was worried about the violence.
+Human rights groups have interviewed refugees who said Myanmar security forces killed indiscriminately, committed rapes and burned villages to force Rohingya to leave.

-"We've urged the situation be handled with restraint, keeping in mind the welfare of the population," she said in a statement.
+"We've urged the situation be handled with restraint, keeping in mind the welfare of the population," Swaraj said in a statement.

-Swaraj also said India supported the implementation of recommendations suggesting recognition of the Rohingya ethnic group within Myanmar's territory.
+Swaraj also said India supported the implementation of recommendations suggesting recognition of the Rohingya ethnic group within Myanmar, where they are denied citizenship and are effectively stateless.

 In the statement, she also said creating economic opportunity in the troubled Rakhine state could help resolve the situation.